tytydraco/yessleep/out/The_Fleshweaver_Part_1.md

 "Well, I appreciate the advice, Mr. Holt, but I have a job to do," I responded with a forced smile, turning to leave.
 "Enjoy the rest of your evening."

 As I rejoined Finn, his expression was pensive, eyes scanning the ground.
 "Find anything?"
 I asked.

 He exhaled slowly, frustration evident.
 "Not much.
 There's hardly any blood, if any at all.
 But look at this," he gestured around us, "the foliage here is dying off.
 It might be from some chemicals she was doused with, or something else affecting the area."

 I nodded, following his gaze.
 The ground underfoot was patchy and discolored for a few yards in any direction.

 "She wasn't dragged here, either.
 The ground's soft from recent rains, but there are no tire marks, no signs of a body being dragged."
 He paused, then pointed towards a specific spot.
 "But I did find something interesting over here."

 I stepped closer, following his gesture to a set of footprints.
 Finn crouched down, his finger tracing the outline of the prints.
 "Look at the gait here," he explained.
 "Nearly four feet between strides.
-For a woman her height it should be around two.
+For most adults, it should be closer to two.
 And look—they seem to be backwards."

 The implication of his words slowly dawned on me.
 "You're saying—"